liapia99/Poet-Lens/README.md

 ```

 9. You'll want to adjust the following settings:
-    - Glamor: ON (for Camera setup on newer versions of Raspbian OS)
+    - 6. Advanced Options -> Glamor -> On
-    - Serial Port ON (lets you access receipt printer inputs)
+    - 3. Interface Options -> Serial Port -> No -> Yes

     Restart the system as needed.